maxhasslberger/deep-fus-artifacts/README.md

 We have not yet made training and validation sets publicly available, as we're using unpublished data.
 Please reach out if you're interested.

+## Data augmentation
+To train a new model with a sparse dataset, it might make sense (e.g. when using the distortion options) to augment the available data samples.
+To do so, one may use the Matlab script `Matlab data_augmentation.m` in the [data](data) folder.

 ## Running the neural network
 `python predict.py` can be executed to reconstruct images based on a pre-trained model.
 Use the 'pretrained_models' folder containing a .h5 file and copy it into the 'deep-fus-artifacts' folder.
 Use one of these models to reconstruct the power Doppler images stored in [data/test](data/test). `python train.py` can be used to train the model based on the datasets in the folders [data/train](data/train) and [data/dev](data/dev).